-Step 4 – An electrical apprenticeship requires you to complete 9000 hours of on the job training (approx 5 years) as well as complete 3 levels of Ministry approved trade school.
+An electrical apprenticeship requires you to complete 9000 hours of on the job training (approximately 5 years) as well as complete 3 levels of Ministry approved trade school.
 Once your apprenticeship is complete you are invited to write the certification exam.
 Upon successful completion you will be a qualified electrician.

-Motivated, physically fit and mechanically inclined are all good qualities to have when applying for an apprenticeship position.
+- Motivated, physically fit, and mechanically inclined are all good qualities to have when applying for an apprenticeship position.

 - Completed High School Diploma